Tom Hollingworth Rowson

 Beginning life as a Teacher

 Tom had decided to follow in his mother’s footsteps and train for a career as a teacher.
 He enrolled at College in 1908 to begin two years of study.
 The Wintonian Magazine 1908-1910 tells us that Tom was involved in the Debating Club.
 On the topic of Should games be compulsory in schools?’ he argued against the motion.
 His opposition on that occasion was Sidney Seeviour, another of the sixty alumni who died in the Great War.

 Winchester Training College photograph courtesy of Alwyn Ladell

 In his first year, as a Junior, Tom would have had a period of teaching practice in one of the practising schools used by the College.
 In March 1908 the magazine carried an article written about this experience:

-When Tom had completed his training he was employed by St Mary’s School, Newington Butts, an area of south-east London near Elephant and Castle.
+In the end of first year exams Tom had an average mark of 67.4%.
+At the end of his college course Tom was awarded Grade A in Reading and Recitation, Science and Music and Grade B for Teaching and Drawing.
+He was 14th in the order of merit with an average mark of 69.8%.
+His first job on leaving College was at St Mary’s School, Newington Butts, an area of south-east London near Elephant and Castle.
 The school had been established as a Charity School for boys in 1710-11, for 20 boys to be taught reading, writing and arithmetic and to be provided with clothing.
 A school for girls was added some years later and in 1816 they were merged with the Sunday schools of the parish.